-As with any job, illustration offers levels of salaries for different skill levels.
+As with any job, illustration offers levels of salaries based on experience level.
 For a junior or entry-level illustrator in the United States, the average salary, according to ZipRecruiter, is $43,317 per year, about 2% more than the national average annual salary.
 Junior illustrators residing in California have a higher annual salary than the rest of the country.
 Senior illustrators, on the other hand, earn an average base salary of about $66,484 a year.
 Graphic designers and technical illustrators are two of the highest-paid types of senior illustrators in the U.S., with senior graphic designers earning an average annual salary of $85,907.

 Part-time and freelance illustrators have a very high pay range, from as high as $94,500 to as low as $17,500 a year.
 This range is a result of differences in skill, background, location, and experience.
 The highest-paid part-time illustrator jobs are offered in New York City, with San Mateo, CA and Boston, MA close behind in second and third.
 Illustrator interns with less than one year of experience, on the other hand, are paid an average of $15 an hour.
 Interns may be just starting off in the design field and tasked with supporting an experienced team of designers and illustrators.